-Applicants from countries outside the United States are considered by the Admissions Office on an individual basis.
-In order to gain entrance, an applicant must show academic proficiency, financial support, and competency in the English language.
-A TOEFL score of 550 (paper-based), 213 (computer-based) or 80 (internet-based) is required for applicants whose primary language is not English.
-If applying for financial aid, an International Financial Aid Application is required.
+- 2. Competency in the English language A TOEFL score of 550 (paper-based), 213 (computer-based) or 80 (internet-based) is required for applicants whose primary language is not English; or equivalent score in IETLS Band internet-based score of 6.5 or higher. - 3.
+Rank in upper 50% of the class. - 4.
+Have either a minimum composite ACT score of 21 or a minimum combined SAT score of 1060. - 5.
+Show Financial Support, if applying for financial aid, an International Financial Aid Application is required.
 Advising and support services are provided by the Intercultural Office and the academic advisor.
 All forms are available through the Admissions Office or online.